 According to the Institute for Business and Home Safety, up to 25% of businesses don’t reopen following a major disaster.
 FEMA has this number at nearly 40%.
 No one likes to think about disasters or losing key employees.
 However, when these events do happen, prepared businesses are better off.
 The goal of this guide is not to scare you with doomsday scenarios, but rather provide an opportunity for you to strengthen your business.

 Business resiliency is the ability to quickly adapt and respond to business disruptions, protect your employees and assets, while maintaining business operations.
-Every business regardless of size, industry, or stage of growth needs a resiliency plan because at some point it will face an unexpected disruption, like a fire, flood, or pandemic.
+Every business regardless of size, industry, or stage of growth needs a resiliency plan because at some point it will face an unexpected disruption, like a fire, flood, owner or key employee illness, or even a pandemic.
 A business resiliency plan is a guide on how to function during an unexpected disruption in operations.

 Below you will find numerous resources to begin or continue your business resiliency journey such as the resiliency guide, resiliency template, resource pages, online eCourses, our team of certified business advisors, and more.